-The game's story means you get to do a lot of interdimensional and time travel during the game, which means new fun twists on your favorite heroes depending on the time period you're currently in.
+The game's story means you get to do a lot of interdimensional and time travel during the game, which means new fun twists on your favorite heroes depending on the era you're currently in.
 And you'll want to find as many as possible because the central mechanic of the Lego Marvel games is switching between a range of heroes to find the one who can help you solve the problem each part of the level presents.

 15. Rocket League

-Rocket League is downright addictive, and it will bring out the competitive side in your family.
+Rocket League is downright addictive, and it will bring out the competitive side of your family.
 The popular multiplayer game combines cars with soccer on a giant pitch, using turbo boosts and fancy steering to guide the ball into your opponent's goal.
 If that doesn't sound exciting enough, then the game offers a huge number of 'mutators' that will change parts of the game in different ways, like changing the physics to turn this soccer-like game into one more like ice hockey or basketball.

 It's an easy concept to understand but takes time to fully master, so it's great if you want a new digital hobby or just want to quickly set up a 'pick up' game between first-time players who want to try it out.
 Up to four players can play together with split-screen multiplayer, so everyone can play together and score goals in fast and furious ways.

 16. Skylanders Imaginators

 The toys-to-life craze is big with younger games, and there's no franchise of this genre as big as Skylanders.
 There have been numerous generations of Skylanders that have all changed up the gameplay in numerous ways, but backward compatibility means any figures you buy will work with any previous version of the game